crehmann/RestApiClient/README.md

 # RestApiClient

 > Note: this library is under development.
-Release comming soon on nuget.
+An early alpha can be found on [nuget](https://www.nuget.org/packages/RestApiClient.Json/)

 RestApiClient is a thin wrapper around the .net HttpClient and makes accessing your API a breeze.
 It takes away the necessary boilerplate code to implement a fast and efficient communication with your API endpoints.